CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ---

-## **Introduction**
+## Introduction

 Hello and welcome to Crestfallen LARP!
 Writing a rulebook is difficult because people learn in multiple different ways.
 People can be categorized into many different learning styles such as visual, auditory, reading/writing, and kinaesthetic (learning by doing).
 Each person will take the rulebook and use it in their own way.
 This intro is intended to give some guidance as to what LARP is, how Crestfallen LARP is intended to be portrayed, the goals of the book, and suggestions on ways to approach making a character with the book.

 We hope to make it easy to jump in and play Crestfallen LARP.
 Our members are available to help make you feel comfortable about your choices and assist you along the way.
-Feel free to use our resources such as Website (www.CrestfallenLARP.com), Email (Crestfallenlarp@gmail.com), and Social Media (@CrestfallenLARPOwner on Facebook) at any time.
+Feel free to use our resources such as Website (www.CrestfallenLARP.com), Email (Crestfallenlarp@gmail.com), and Social Media ([CrestfallenOwner](https://www.facebook.com/CrestfallenOwner/ ) on Facebook) at any time.

-### **What is LARP**
+### What is LARP

 LARP stands for Live Action Role Play(ing).
 The short explanation of this is acting with other people in public.
 The thought of this can be scary to some people, but this book is here to tell you that it can be lots of fun and very rewarding.
 In a LARP environment that we are discussing there are number of things to keep in mind.